 Adding an Amenity Reference Note

-To add a new Reference Note, click New.
+To add a new Reference Note, click New in the RefNotes Manager.

 The New Reference Note dialog box will open.